dodolab/TSPSolver/README.md

 - we used dynamic programming with some recursive relation of sub-problems
   - for `n` cities, there are `O(n * 2^n)` subproblems
   - the total complexity is `O(n^2 * 2^n)` which is really terrible, but still better than `O(n!)`
-- to make the implementation as fast as possible, the algorithm uses bit masks and sparse arrays to memorize the subproblems.
-There are no 2D coordinates, only 1D masked numbers
+- to make the implementation as fast as possible, **the algorithm uses bit masks and sparse arrays** to memorize the subproblems.
+There are no 2D coordinates, only an array of permutations stored in bit masks

 #### Known Limitations
 - even with dynamic programming, it is insanely slow (see the performance test below)
 - since it uses a bit array, the theoretical maximum number of cities is 64, yet with a common setup (2GB memory and i7 CPU), you will hardly go past 25 cities
-- the current algorithm expects that a minimal path from city A to city B can be different than the path from B to A. Therefore, it could have run a bit faster if this was taken out
+- the current algorithm expects that a minimal path from city A to city B can be different than the path from B to A, which is not our case.
+Therefore, it could have run a bit faster if this was taken out
+- **note: the visual part can be sped up significantly**, if you move the `yield` operator in `tsp-solver.ts` to the parent loop.
+It won't look that visually pleasing, but for cities > 15, it will speed up the run by 50%!

 ## Tests
 ### Automated tests
 - all algorithms and data structures have a few tests in the `tests` folder
-- these tests work well while refactoring the algorithms, as they immediatelly find out if there is something wrong

 ### Performance Testing

-- there are two main bottlenecks: map generator (rationale are described above) and TSP (you don't say)
+- there are two main bottlenecks: map generator (rationale are described above) and TSP (of course)
 - all tests were conducted without the visual layout, on Intel Core i7-6800K 3.40 GHz, 6 Cores
 - **note that the visual part runs significantly slower, as it has to render the data**